-- /4 The tone or style of the paper is appropriate to an academic audience.
-This means that slang terms are not used, that the writing is clear and understandable, that the third person is used unless specifically referring to own views.

-- /4 There is an introduction that presents the organization of the paper and the ideas being discussed.

-- /3 There is a conclusion that summarizes the ideas.

-- /4 Paragraphs form units of thought, include a topic sentence and details that support the topic sentence.
-There are smooth transitions between paragraphs.

-- /10 APA format is followed:

-- character spacing is appropriate

-- font style and size are appropriate

-- margins are appropriate

-- paper color and weight is appropriate
+- The tone or style of the paper is appropriate to an academic audience.
+This means that slang terms are not used, the writing is clear and understandable, and the third person is used unless specifically referring to own views.
+Also, views of others are acknowledged. - There is an introduction that presents the organization of the paper and the ideas being discussed. - 73 There is a conclusion that summarizes the ideas of the paper. - Paragraphs form units of thought, include a topic sentence and details that support the topic sentence.
+There are smooth transitions between paragraphs. - /10 APA format is followed: - character spacing is appropriate (2 marks) - font style and size are appropriate - margins are appropriate - paper color and weight is appropriate - pagination is appropriate - the paper is in a cover. - pagination includes a header with appropriate spacing - the necessary information is included in the centered area of the title page. - there is a title on the first page of text.